Splashdown

-Splashdown is the method of landing a spacecraft by parachute in a body of water.
-It was used by crewed American space capsules prior to the Space Shuttle program, by SpaceX Dragon and Dragon 2 capsules and by NASA's Orion Multipurpose Crew Vehicle.
-It is also possible for the Russian Soyuz spacecraft to land in water, though this is only a contingency.
-The only example of an unintentional crewed splashdown in Soviet history is the Soyuz 23 landing.
+Splashdown is the method of landing a spacecraft or launch vehicle in a body of water, usually by parachute.
+This has been the primary recovery method of American capsules including NASA's Mercury, Gemini, Apollo and Orion along with the private SpaceX Dragon.
+It is also possible for the Boeing Starliner, Russian Soyuz, and the Chinese Shenzhou crewed capsules to land in water in case of contingency.
+NASA recovered the Space Shuttle solid rocket boosters (SRBs) via splashdown, as is done for Rocket Lab's Electron first stage.

-As the name suggests, the capsule parachutes into an ocean or other large body of water.
-The properties of water cushion the spacecraft enough that there is no need for a braking rocket to slow the final descent as is the case with Russian and Chinese crewed space capsules (while Shenzhou designed a raft and balanced capsule in case of splashdown), which return to Earth over land.
+As the name suggests, the vehicle parachutes into an ocean or other large body of water.
+Due to its low density and viscosity, water cushions the spacecraft enough that there is no need for a braking rocket to slow the final descent as is the case with Russian and Chinese crewed space capsules or airbags as is the case with the Starliner.

 The American practice came in part because American launch sites are on the coastline and launch primarily over water.
-Russian launch sites are far inland and most early launch aborts were likely to descend on land.
+Russian launch sites such as Baikonur Cosmodrome are far inland, and most early launch aborts would descend on land.